 Visitors to EMG included artists and the great and good of the recording industry, including Ted Perry, who gave Keener his first break as a producer for the then-fledgling Hyperion label.
 Since then he has produced over a thousand recordings for various labels with artists including Dmitri Alexeev, Joshua Bell, Martyn Brabbins, Chloë Hanslip, Piers Lane, Julian Lloyd Webber, John McCabe, Ian Partridge, the Takacs Quartet, Roderick Williams and John Wilson.
 An Honorary Life Member of the Elgar Society, he has produced recordings of most of the major works of Elgar with artists such as Daniel Barenboim, Natalie Clein, Sir Andrew Davis, Sir Mark Elder, Vernon Handley, Richard Hickox, Steven Isserlis, Nigel Kennedy, Andrew Litton, Sir Charles Mackerras, Sir Yehudi Menuhin, Dmitri Sitkovetsky, Leonard Slatkin, Janos Starker, Alisa Weilerstein and Thomas Zehetmair.

-Andrew is as much fascinated by musicians (both as people and as artists) as he has ever been and, like Andrew Neill, cannot imagine life without Elgar.
-Away from music, walking, theatre-going, reading, Coronation Street and an indulgent partner offer balance.
+He is as much fascinated by musicians (both as people and as artists) as he has ever been and, like Andrew Neill, cannot imagine life without Elgar.
+Away from music, walking, theatregoing, reading, The Archers and an indulgent partner offer balance..